Tyrrrz/Onova/Readme.md

     new LocalPackageResolver("c:\\test\\packages", "*.zip"),
     new ZipPackageExtractor());

-// Check for new version and perform full update if available await manager.CheckPerformUpdateAsync();
+// Check for new version and, if available, perform full update and restart await manager.CheckPerformUpdateAsync();
 ```